kxue43/zsh-dot-files/README.md

 ## Introduction

-This document covers how to set up a Linux computer with a newly installed Ubuntu 22.04 distro for Python and Node development.
+This document covers how to set up a Linux computer with a newly installed Ubuntu 22.04 distro for Python, Node and Ruby development.
 It works on Windows with WSL2 as well.

 All commands below should be executed from the user's home directory.